Lakshmi Tatma

 Lakshmi Tatma is an Indian woman born in 2005 in a village in Araria district, Bihar, with four arms and four legs.
-She was actually one of a pair of ischiopagus conjoined twins, one of which was headless because its head had atrophied and chest had not fully developed in the womb, causing the appearance of one child with four arms and four legs.
-She has undergone surgery to remove these extra limbs.
+She was actually one of a pair of ischiopagus conjoined twins, one of which did not have a head because their head had atrophied and chest had not fully developed in the womb, causing the appearance of one child with four arms and four legs.
+Lakshmi has undergone surgery to remove her extra limbs.

 Background

 Lakshmi's father, Shambhu, and mother, Poonam, were day labourers who earned less than 40 rupees per day and were unable to afford a separation surgery for their daughter.
-The daughter was named after Lakshmi, the Hindu goddess of wealth (who is depicted as four-armed).
-The girl was sometimes an object of worship as an incarnation of the goddess; by the age of two, she was known all over India.
-At one point, a circus offered the couple money to buy Lakshmi as a sideshow, which forced the family into hiding.
-At the time of being found by Sharan Patil, she had an infected pressure ulcer at the neck end of the parasitic twin and continuous fevers.
+Their daughter was named after Lakshmi, the Hindu goddess of wealth (who is depicted as four-armed).
+The little girl was sometimes an object of worship as an incarnation of the goddess; by the age of two, she was known all over India.
+At one point, a circus offered the couple money to buy Lakshmi to dehumanize her in a sideshow, which forced the family into hiding.
+At the time of being found by Sharan Patil, she had an infected pressure ulcer at the neck end of the twin and continuous fevers.

-Surgery

-Lakshmi was the subject of a surgery carried out by Sharan Patil and 30 other physicians which included Chief anaesthetist Yohannan John at Sparsh Hospital in Bangalore, Karnataka.

-The twins' two pelvises formed a single combined ring.
-Each twin had one working kidney.
+The twins' two pelvises formed a single combined ring and each twin had one working kidney.
 Lakshmi had a second kidney which was necrotic.
-The autosite's (Lakshmi herself) feet were affected by clubfoot.

-Her abdominal aorta gave off iliac branches to the autosite's legs and continued as a main trunk artery which gave off iliac branches to the parasite's legs and continued, and finally forked into the parasite's subclavian arteries.

-The parasitic twin's spine and abdomen merged with Lakshmi's body.
+Her abdominal aorta gave off iliac branches to her legs and continued as a main trunk artery, which gave off iliac branches to the twin's legs and continued, and finally forked into the twin's subclavian arteries.
+The twin's spine and abdomen merged with Lakshmi's body.
 The twins' backbones were joined end-to-end and nerves were entangled.
-Lakshmi could not crawl normally or walk, but she could drag herself around somewhat.
+Lakshmi could not crawl well or walk, but she could drag herself around and had a clubfoot.
+Due to these circumstances surgery was needed.

+Surgery

+Lakshmi's surgery was carried out by Sharan Patil and 30 other physicians, including Chief anaesthetist Yohannan John at Sparsh Hospital in Bangalore, Karnataka.

 Doctors surmised early on that without the operation, she would not be able to live into her teens.
+She was given a 75-80% chance of survival.
 The surgery began on Tuesday, 6 November 2007, at 7:00a.m.IST (01:30UTC), and was planned to last 40hours at the most.
 An estimated cost of over $625,000 American dollars was paid entirely by the hospital's charitable wing, the Sparsh Foundation.
-A team of more than 30 surgeons worked in shifts.
-The surgery lasted for 27 hours, and doctors gave Lakshmi a 75–80% chance of survival during the surgery.
+A team of more than 30 surgeons worked in shifts, operating for 27 hours.

 The steps of the operation were: